MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-installation.md

 description: Find solutions to known issues and errors when installing Azure Kubernetes Service on Azure Stack HCI
 author: v-susbo
 ms.topic: troubleshooting
-ms.date: 09/15/2021
+ms.date: 12/13/2021
 ms.author: v-susbo
 ms.reviewer:
 ---

 # Resolve issues and errors during an AKS on Azure Stack HCI installation

 This article describes known issues and errors you may encounter when running an installation of AKS on Azure Stack HCI.
-You can also review known issues with [Windows Admin Center](known-issues-windows-admin-center.md) and when [upgrading](known-issues-upgrade.md).
+You can also review known issues with when [upgrading](known-issues-upgrade.md) and using [Windows Admin Center](known-issues-windows-admin-center.md).

 ## Error: `unable to create appliance VM: cannot create virtual machine: rpc error = unknown desc = Exception occurred.
 (Generic failure)]`